 If you are aged 19 and over, there may be some fees to pay for your course.
 Depending on your education history, personal circumstances and chosen course, you may be able to receive your course fully funded (or partially funded) by the UK government.
 Our fee calculator below will give you a clear indication on whether you'll be able to have your course fee waived or, if you are studying a level 3 course, covered by an Advanced Learner Loan.

 Please note the information on this page and all of the fees on our course pages was correct at the time of publication but is subject to change due to factors beyond our control.
 Courses fees are generally not confirmed until the June / July before your course starts due to these factors.

 Check your timetable and complete your enrolment

-We'll be updating our website in July with details on your first day, induction and course timetables (where available).
+We'll be updating our website in June with details on your first day, induction and course timetables.
 We may not be able to provide full timetables because some courses are split into smaller groups; these groups are generally not confirmed until your induction week.
-Start dates listed on individual course pages on the website are placeholder and may not be accurate; for example, most courses say they will start on Monday 4th September 2023.
-Whilst all of our full-time courses will start that week, you may not start your course until later in the week.
+Most courses will start on or during the week commencing Monday 2nd September.

 We'll also ask you to complete your enrolment on our student portal.
 You'll check your personal details, upload a photo for your ID card and of your grade sheet (once received) to confirm you've met the entry requirements for the course.
 You'll be invited to come into the campus the week before the start of term to complete your paperwork and collect your CWA lanyard!